 Let’s continue the example essay that we started in the chapter [The introduction].
 If you need a reminder, below is the prompt that the example essay is based on.

-This topic sentence connects the ideas from the thesis (the last sentence from the introduction) to what will be discussed in the second paragraph—addressing perspective one.
+This topic sentence connects the thesis (the last sentence of the introduction) to what the next paragraph will focus on - addressing perspective one.

-The sentence that follows is a relevance link.
+The next sentence is a relevance link.
 You learned about the relevance link once before in the chapter on [The Introduction].
-Do you remember what its purpose is?
+Do you remember its purpose?

 A relevance link is meant to make the topic relevant to the reader.
 You make the topic relevant by triggering memories of the reader they associate with the topics.